shootTheLuck/MIDITracksOfFire/README.md

 # TracksOfFire

 Compose, edit, and play MIDI files with a tablature based ui.
-This is not the greatest midi editor in the world!
+This is not the greatest midi editor in the world.
 This is just a tribute.
 TracksOfFire is totally inspired by Easy Beat!
 Easy Beat was an awesome musical authoring program designed and produced by Günther Blaschek and distributed by Macility/Ergonis Software.

 ## To use:
 Download or clone this repo.
 Run the `start.sh` script or open a terminal and execute